dhavap/ProsperIT-Internship/Django/README.md

     return render(request, 'CatCare/cat_delete.html', context)
 ```

-## Future possibilities
-In future, I hope to expand upon this app to create a full project complete with user authentication.
-My intention is to eventually create a project that resembles the systems vet clinics use to keep track of their patients.

-# Back End Live Project
-<h2>Introduction</h2>
-As a student of The Tech Academy, I worked on Python live project for a 2-week sprint.
-I got to experience working on an ongoing project in a team of fellow software developers.
-This repository provides an overview of the stories I worked on.
-I used the Django framework for this project.

-I have included descriptions of the stories I worked on below, along with screenshots of my code snippets from the project.I have also included some files containing the full code I created for this project in this repository.

-## Tech used
-For this story, I used Python, Django, and Beautiful Soup.
-Azure Devops was used to manage the project.
-The IDE used was Visual Studio Code.

-## Features
 ### Web Scraping
 I was tasked with extracting data from a Wikipedia page on the timeline of space exploration.
 I created a dropdown list allowing users to select the decade of space exploration they wished to view.
 Upon receiving user input, I then used Beautiful Soup to parse and extract the relevant data from the webpage.
 This was a new technology I had to learn to complete this story.
 I then used Pandas to create a table out of the parsed data and rendered this table display on the result page.